 The Jonas family residence is a Mediterranean-style home nestled on a quiet street.
 The primary breadwinner clearly makes a law partner’s money: not Beverly Hills or Malibu rich, but the rung below that.
 Close enough to eye it.

-Entrants are greeted at the living room with a warm fireplace, chandelier, and French doors with plantation shutters leading you to the balcony.
+Entrants are greeted at the living room with a warm fireplace, chandelier, and French doors with plantation shutters leading to the balcony.
 The couches have plastic coverings that come off when guests are entertained (which Emil’s mother loves to do).

 The realtor described the kitchen as gourmet, but Lucille had it remodeled with “top of the line Sub-Zero & Viking appliances,” a large center island and custom cabinetry.
 There’s also a 4-car garage, formal dining room, and bedrooms for each of the Jonas boys plus one for guests.